 - Down feathers have neither barbules nor hooks and form a soft, fluffy mass filled with air pockets that insulate the body.

 - Filoplumes are short and hairlike sensory feathers with few barbs.

 - Bristle feathers are simple and stiff with few barbules and are usually located on the head, probably as a protection for the eyes and face.

 Feathers are water-repellent.
 What makes them so?
 First, birds have a secreting oil gland, the “preen gland” (uropygial gland), located near the base of the tail.
 Typically, a bird rubs its head or beak in the oil and then spreads it over the feathers using its head.
 (You’ve probably watched this behavior in your yard.)
 Second, this action introduces an electrostatic charge to the oil, which further insulates the feathers.

-To get themselves aloft, smaller birds take a little jump and push their wings downward.
-Some large birds jump from a tree branch, a cliff or run several steps to gain some speed before taking a leap into the air.
-Whatever course they follow, the goal is to get air under the wings to provide lift to their body.
+To fly, smaller birds take a little hop and push their wings downward.
+Some large birds, on the other hand, jump from a tree branch or cliff or run several steps to gain some speed before taking a leap into the air.
+Whatever process a bird follows, the goal is to get some air under the wings to provide lift to its body.

 Birds in flight move forward by essentially “rowing:” The wings are wide open to catch as much air as possible on the down stroke, but partly folded on the upstroke to reduce resistance.
 They can change shape during flight and feathers can be expanded to control airflow.
 Tail feathers help provide control, much like a boat’s rudder.
 Thermal air currents (warm air moving upwards) help birds fly higher or to glide.
 Watch a good animation of how birds fly.